tlevine/www.thomaslevine.com/content/!/dataset-as-datapoint/index.md

 more on precise, quantitative data about opening data.

-I've seen [comparatively little](/open-data) work that uses data about open data initiatives to come up with guidelines or decisions about the opening of data.
-Similarly, I haven't seen
+I've seen [comparatively little](/open-data) work that uses data about open data efforts to come up with guidelines or decisions about the opening of data.
+Similarly, standard data-driven features like randomized experiments (A/B testing) and recommender systems aren't implemented in any data catalog software that I've seen.
+We are releasing lots of open data and producing data about our release of data, but we aren't taking advantage of these data to figure out how to make open data better.

-By treating datasets as datapoints, treating metadata as data and creating of new attributes to describe datasets

 ## Conclusion
 Open data portals make it easier to consume data once someone